-More than two centuries ago, a profound idea was born.
+More than two centuries ago, one declaration changed the world

 The result?
 The founding of the United States of America.

-But now that idea—America—is under siege by big-government radicals whose mission it is to slowly and deliberately dismantle our nation’s foundational principles.
-With over-reaching regulation, out-of-control spending, high deficits, and a weakened national defense, America is looking less and less like the America of our Founding Fathers.
+But now America is under siege by radicals whose mission is to slowly and deliberately dismantle the principles of that original declaration.
+With over-reaching regulation, out-of-control spending, high deficits, and a weakened national defense, the government is the master.
+The consent of the people is ignored.
+America is looking less and less like the America of our Founding Fathers.

-We believe in the right to the rewards of our own labor—the promise that we Americans can keep what we earn and that what we save and acquire is our personal property.
-Private property allows a dynamic society in which every member can work hard, pursue opportunity, and advance in life based on individual talent and ability.
-In this America, earned success corresponds to merit and industriousness rather than to aristocratic privilege and inheritance.
+We believe in the right to the rewards of our own labor—the promise that we Americans can keep what we earn and that this makes possible a society in which every member can work hard, pursue opportunity, and advance in life based on individual talent and ability.
+In this America, success comes from hard work and personal merit rather than from entitlement or aristocracy.